-- Some text, and a scaled picture inserted: then more text after the picture. - The same picture, stretched horizontally:
+- Some text, and a scaled picture inserted: more text after the picture. - The same picture, stretched horizontally:

-The same picture, width 100 points:
+- The same picture, stretched vertically: - The same picture, width 100 points:

-The same picture, width 100 points and raised:
+- The same picture, width 100 points and raised: Then more text. - The same picture, width 100 points and lowered: